 The beauty of a renovation loan is that a homeowner can make their mark on a house.
 They can bring their vision to life.
 HGTV makes it look so easy, but in the real world, roadblocks come up such as having the cash.
 This type of home improvement loan solves issues with the following characteristics:

-- Buying a home and including improvements into the loan amount
+- Buying a home and including improvements/renovation costs into the total loan amount

-- Minor repairs to complete remodels – depending on the program
+- Financing minor repairs to complete remodels – depending on the program

 The renovation process begins once a home is found.
 It may even start before finding the house.
 Either way, it all starts with a discussion of the situation, goals, and options available with our renovation experts.
 Then the basic process follows like this.
 The borrower obtains a detailed improvements bid from a licensed and insured contractor.
 Keep in mind; the borrower may not complete the work.
 Next, the appraisal is ordered, and the cool thing is that the value is based on the “as completed” appraised value.
 Using the value after improvements provides a borrower with more equity to use compared to just the current value.